ml-jku/hyper-dti/README.md

 ### Tabular baselines
 Additionally, tabular baselines such as RandomForest and XGBoost can be fitted and used to make prediction on each dataset.
+XGBoost requires additional dependency on xgboost package.
 Both baselines can be run with either molecule and protein encoders as well as dataset using e.g.

 ```bash
 $ python tabular_experiments.py --baseline RandomForest --dataset Lenselink --molecule_encoder CDDD --protein_encoder SeqVec